heavyblotto/memorativa/docs/1. introduction/memorativa-1-1-perceptual-encoding.md

 ---
-title: "Perceptual Encoding"
+title: "Introduction to Memorativa"
 section: 1
-subsection: 3
+subsection: 1
-order: 3
+order: 1
 status: "complete"
-last_updated: "2024-02-24"
+last_updated: "2023-07-15"
 contributors: []
 key_concepts:
   - "Percept-triplet structure"
-  - "Focus space"
-  - "Concept calculation"
   - "Vector encoding"
   - "Prototype aggregation"
-  - "Lens application"
+  - "Curse of dimensionality"
-  - "Book generation"
+  - "Symbolic representation"
-  - "Glass Beads reward system"
 prerequisites:
-  - "Active understanding"
-  - "Model of thought"
-  - "Concept formation"
+  - "None"
 next_concepts:
-  - "The sky computer"
-  - "Cybernetic system"
+  - "Cybernetic system architecture"
-summary: "Details the percept-triplet structure as the core function of the Memorativa system, explaining the eight-step process of perceptual encoding from input entry to reward generation."
+  - "Focus space implementation"
+  - "Concept calculation algorithms"
+summary: "This document introduces the core innovation of Memorativa: the percept-triplet structure, which enables systematic encoding of concepts through a three-vector approach that addresses the curse of dimensionality in AI."
 chain_of_thought:
-  - "Introduces the percept-triplet structure as the core innovation"
+  - "Introduction of the percept-triplet structure as the core innovation"
-  - "Outlines the eight-step process of perceptual encoding"
+  - "Explanation of the eight-step Memorativa percept encoding system"
-  - "Illustrates the system flow with a mermaid diagram"
-  - "Contrasts Memorativa's approach with traditional machine learning systems"
+  - "Comparison with traditional ML/LLM vector encoding"
+  - "Analysis of the curse of dimensionality problem"
-  - "Demonstrates how conceptual vectors create meaningful relationships"
+  - "Presentation of the three conceptual vectors solution"
+  - "Exploration of linguistic and narrative foundations"
 technical_components:
-  - "Three conceptual vectors system"
+  - "Vector encoding system"
-  - "Prototype data structure"
+  - "Prototype aggregation mechanism"
-  - "Narrative generation engine"
-  - "Reward token system"
+  - "Book generation system"
+  - "Conceptual space mathematics"
 ---

-# 1.3.
-Perceptual Encoding
+# 1.1.
+Introduction to Memorativa

 The core function that enables the entirety of the Memorativa cybernetic system is the innovation of the percept-triplet structure.